Belgium national football team: FIFA World Cup

 In 1994, a 3–2 defeat to defending champions Germany saw Belgium go out in the second round again.
 Afterwards, the entire Belgian delegation criticised referee Kurt Röthlisberger for not awarding a penalty for a foul on Belgian Josip Weber.
 Three draws in the group stage of the 1998 World Cup were insufficient for Belgium to reach the knockout stage.
 With two draws, the 2002 tournament started poorly for Belgium, but they won the decisive group match against Russia 3–2.
 In the second round, they faced eventual champions Brazil; Belgium lost 2–0 after Marc Wilmots' headed opening goal was disallowed due to a "phantom foul" on Roque Júnior, as Witzig named it.

 In 2014, Belgium beat all their group opponents by only one goal, and played an entertaining round of 16 match against the United States, in which American goalkeeper Tim Howard made 15 saves.
 (Note: FIFA's initial match statistics showed 16 saves, and many news sources continue to use this number.
 The official FIFA statistics were updated on 5 July 2014 to show 15 saves.)
 However, they defeated the U.S. 2–1 in extra time.
-In a balanced quarter-finals, Argentina eliminated Belgium, after a 1–0 victory.
+In a balanced quarter-finals, Argentina eliminated Belgium, with a 1–0 victory.

 At the 2018 World Cup, Belgium started with five consecutive victories (including group wins over Panama, Tunisia and England).
-In the round of 16 match against Japan, Belgium were down 2–0, eventually turning the tide and eventually winning 3–2 with goals from Jan Vertonghen and late substitutes Marouane Fellaini and Nacer Chadli.
+In the round of 16 match against Japan, Belgium were down 2–0, eventually turning the tide and winning 3–2 with goals from Jan Vertonghen and late substitutes Marouane Fellaini and Nacer Chadli.
 Belgium then defeated World Cup favourites Brazil 2–1 on the back of an early Fernandinho own goal and a goal by Kevin De Bruyne, and reached the semi-finals.
 Belgium lost to France 0–1 in the semi-finals, but rebounded to win 2–0 in their second victory over England in the tournament to secure third place and the best ever World Cup result for the Belgian national team.